sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 It's a never ending process of learning and experimenting.

-## Start GViM Maximized, in Windows
+## Start GVim Maximized, in Windows

-As another example, I wanted GViM to start maximized when I open it.
-On way to do this was to check the Maximized checkbox in the GViM shortcut's properties.
-But that won't work when I start GViM from a command line.
+As another example, I wanted GVim to start maximized when I open it.
+On way to do this was to check the Maximized checkbox in the GVim shortcut's properties.
+But that won't work when I start GVim from a command line.
 The solution that worked even better:

     :::vim